Writing and Literature

 Instructor: Tara Needham

 What does it mean to “close read”?
 Does the author’s biography matter in understanding a novel?
 What about the time and place that the text was written?
-This course will introduce students to a range of habits, practices, and approaches to writing about literature and culture that will deepen how one can respond to and interpret a novel, a poem, and various other cultural artifacts.
-At the same time, we will engage in writing practices that empower students to locate and express what interests them about a particular piece of writing or culture, to make a claim about it, and to articulate that claim against other interpretations.
-Foundational to this endeavor is re-envisioning the writing process, from an isolated, individual experience to one that involves collaboration and conversation; copious in-class writing; peer workshops; drafts and revision; and the inclusion of research and theoretical frames.
-We will use Mary Shelley’s Frankenstein as one of our main texts to open up questions of humankind’s relationship to science, technology, and progress (among many other themes!), accompanied by additional readings, films, visits to the Barnard library and Archives as well as excursions that expand the world of our writing and the objects we seek to understand.
+This course will introduce students to a range of reading habits, writing practices, and interpretative approaches that will deepen their encounters with and responses to novels, poems, and various other cultural artifacts.
+In particular, we will engage in writing practices that empower students to identify and express what interests them about a piece of writing or culture, to make a claim about it, and to articulate that claim against other interpretations.
+Foundational to this endeavor is re-envisioning the writing process, from an isolated, individual experience to one that involves collaboration and conversation; copious in-class writing; peer workshops; drafts and revision; blurring the boundary between creative and critical writing; and the inclusion of research and theoretical frames.
+We will use Mary Shelley’s 1818 novel Frankenstein; or The Modern Prometheus as our main text to open up questions of humankind’s relationship to science, technology, and progress (among many other themes!), accompanied by additional readings, films, and excursions that expand the world of our writing and the objects we seek to understand.

 Mimi Wong